 Here at QUALITANCE we’re also strongly influenced by the Lockheed Skunk Works and rely on a custom skunk works framework.
-It has helped us move forward at full speed with breakthrough projects for Ikea, Intelligent Locations, Virgin, and many more.
+It has helped us move forward at full speed with breakthrough projects for Ikea, Virgin, and many more.
 To get a glimpse of all our projects, visit our work here.

 If you’re thinking about kicking off your own skunk works project, take Kelly Johnson’s advice and follow Lockheed’s model: be quick, be quiet and be on time.
 Meanwhile, take a look at Lockheed Martin’s Skunk Works division today.

 - Johnson, Clarence “Kelly”: Kelly: More Than My Share of It All

 - Boyne, Walter, Beyond the Horizons: The Lockheed Story

 - Rich, Ben: Skunk Works: A Personal Memoir of My Years at Lockheed

 - Lockheed P-80 Shooting Star

 - The P-80 Redefines “Fast” – In the Air and On the Assembly Line